joanlyq/gopro-video-framegrab/README.md

 4. Activate the conda environment: `conda activate framegrab`
 5. Run `python main.py <path to the video or folders>`

-[^1]: If you prefer using other virtual environment or need help to install conda environment, please refer to the following sections
+[^1]: If you prefer using other virtual environment or need help to install conda environment, please refer to the last section

 ### Requirements
 You can also install the required libraries to your preferred environment (the version may vary)